 Leaders and managers have a pivotal role in raising awareness of purpose by communicating why they do their work and how it contributes to the organisational purpose.
 Communicating purpose will inspire others to think about their own purpose, the greater good of the business and how their role contributes to it.
 It promotes feelings of happiness and community at work.
 Ultimately, it reflects in achieving business goals and the overall success of the business.

-If you would like to know more about how your leadership or management style and how discovering your purpose can have a significant effect on business results why not come along to Becoming a Brilliant Boss where we will be discussing this and other concepts in leadership.
+If you would like to know more about discovering your purpose can have a significant effect on business results why not come along to Becoming a Brilliant Boss where we will be discussing this and other concepts in leadership.
 We’d love to see you there.

 If you’d like to keep updated with our news and events please subscribe to the mailing list